GoogleChrome/web.dev/src/site/content/en/progressive-web-apps/drive-business-success/index.md

 they love and allow you to effectively re-engage them with customized, relevant content.

-Be careful though, asking users to sign up for web notifications when they first arrive and without exposing the benefits can be perceived as spammy and negatively affect your experience.
+Be careful, though.
+Asking users to sign up for web notifications when they first arrive and without exposing the benefits can be perceived as spammy and negatively affect your experience.
 Make sure to follow [best-practices][not-ux-bp] when prompting for notifications and inspire